VICTORIA-OKESIPE/Reflexive-Journal/README.md

 - Theory Building is a craft
 - The Spiral Model (= Read, reflect, and write) => produces the essential ions (erudition, motivation, imagination and cohesion) of theory building.

+## Words of Wisdom from Guy Paré
+- When the door is open, seive the opportunity!